ArthurSonzogni/chromiumos-platform2/foomatic_shell/README.md

-# foomatic_shell: simple shell used by foomatic-rip
+# foomatic_shell: mini-shell used by foomatic-rip

-This is a simple shell that is used by foomatic-rip to execute small scripts included in some PPD files.
-This shell is supposed to be used instead of the default shell for security reason.
+This is a simple mini-shell that is used by `foomatic-rip` to execute small scripts included in some PPD files.

-This project is not completed yet.
+Some PPD files from foomatic provides small shell scripts that must be run in order to process documents sent to a printer.
+The script is often customized in runtime.
+This approach is quite flexible but also introduces security vulnerability.
+Originally, `foomatic-rip` uses default OS shell to execute the script.
+In ChromeOS, `foomatic-rip` calls `foomatic_shell` instead (from this package).

+`foomatic_shell` executes given shell script in controlled environment to mitigate the security risk.
+It supports pipes and backticks operator (generating command by a subshell).
+Only very limited set of commands is allowed, `foomatic_shell` enforces also some restrictions on command line parameters.

 ## Appendix: FOOMATIC_VERIFY_MODE